gravitational/teleport/docs/testplan.md

 #### Audit log
 - [ ] Verify that time range button is shown and works
-- [ ] Verify clicking on `Session Ended` event icon, takes user to session player
+- [ ] Verify that clicking on `Session Ended` event icon, takes user to session player
 - [ ] Verify event detail dialogue renders when clicking on events `details` button
 - [ ] Verify searching by type, description, created works